NickyoyoSu/Hyperboilic-LLM/tokenizer/README.md

 This directory contains a compact research codebase for training autoencoders and VQ-VAE models in hyperbolic geometry (Lorentz model).
 It includes:

 - A Euclidean encoder/decoder with hyperbolic mappings
-- Two flavors of hyperbolic tokenizers (simple distance-based and polar/cluster-aware)
+- A work-in-progress hyperbolic tokenizer pipeline (current experiments use AE-pretrained features to train VQ-VAE and tune loss ratios)
 - A hyperbolic VQ-VAE training loop with curvature scheduling, visualization, and codebook analytics
 - An AE pretraining pipeline and tools to train/evaluate tokenizers using the AE